CoulonLab/Keizer-et-al/README.md

-# Keizer et al. – "_In vivo_ manipulation of a genomic locus reveals the mechanical properties of interphase chromatin"
+# Keizer et al. – _In vivo_ manipulation of a genomic locus reveals the mechanical properties of interphase chromatin

 Data, software and documentation to reproduce the results from Keizer et al.